NileshMagan/AdventCalendar/README.md

 ## ⚡ Manual Testing & Triggering

+### Single Day Testing
-The GitHub Action can now be triggered manually with options:
+The GitHub Action can be triggered manually with options:

 1. Go to your repo's **Actions** tab
 2. Click "Send Advent Email" workflow